 Harry wasn't sure how he felt about the ball, and knew that he couldn't dance.
 However, he knew that he had to be a dutiful boyfriend, and it was obvious that Hermione wanted to go.
 Figuring that he might as well get it over with, he said, "Hermione?"

-"Yes," she said, looking at him hopefully.
+"Yes," she replied, looking at him hopefully.

 "Would you like to go to the ball with me?"

 She smiled brightly, and he thought that smile was worth enduring a Yule Ball.
 "I'd love to, Harry."

 "Good," he responded as he smiled back at her, glad that he'd done something right.
 He looked at the package of horntail armor that had arrived minutes before Dumbledore's announcement.
 "Come on.
 I'd like to put on my armor before we go to class, and I'd like it if you would, too."

 They went to the Gryffindor common room, where he opened his package and took out Hermione's outfit, giving it to her.
 She went to her dormitory to change while he brought the box up to his.
 After he'd put his armor on beneath his clothes (all but the hood and gloves, which he put in his book bag), he put the box, which contained eight more outfits, into his trunk.
 He would give one to Sirius, Ron, Neville, and Ginny (they would magically shrink to the size of the wearer to be skin tight so they'd fit anyone from five feet to six-and-a-half feet tall).
 He'd still have four outfits to spare, but wasn't sure who to give them to, or if he should keep them as spares.
 He put his new boots on and walked down the stairs.